sdiehn/examen_bentoml/README.md

 - create BentoML API with bentoml serve
 - creating the Bento with bentoml build

-- testing the api with either the single test or pytest tests/test_all.py
+- testing the api with either the single test in tests or pytest tests/test_all.py

+-token test are failing, but I don't understand why.
+I took the service.py from the lessons as a template.
+I tried so many things back and forth still no idea.